iiasa/Condor_run_R/README.md

 ## Updating

-It is recommended to always update to the [latest release of the scripts](https://github.com/iiasa/Condor_run_R/releases) so that you have the latest fixes and features.
+It is recommended to always update to the latest release of the scripts so that you have the latest fixes and features.
+Do so by downloading the `.zip` or `.tar.gz` linked on [the releases page](https://github.com/iiasa/Condor_run_R/releases).
 Releases are typically backwards compatible and should work with your existing run configurations.
-Before updating, read the release notes.
+Before updating, read the release notes shown on the releases page.

 Automatic notification of new releases can be enabled by going to the [main repository page](https://github.com/iiasa/Condor_run_R), clicking on the Watch/Unwatch drop down menu button at the top right of the page, and check marking **Custom → Releases**.
 You need to be signed in to GitHub for this to work.

 ## Function of submit scripts